Environmental impact of war: Militaries' positive effects on the environment

-There are examples from around the world of nations’ armed forces aiding in land management and conservation.
-For example, in Bhuj, India, military forces stationed there helped to reforest the area; in Pakistan, the Army took part in the Billion tree tsunami, working with civilians to reforest land in KPK and Punjab.; in Venezuela, it is part of the National Guard’s responsibilities to protect natural resources.
+There are examples from around the world of nations' armed forces aiding in land management and conservation.
+For example, in Bhuj, India, military forces stationed there helped to reforest the area; in Pakistan, the Army took part in the Billion tree tsunami, working with civilians to reforest land in KPK and Punjab.; in Venezuela, it is part of the National Guard's responsibilities to protect natural resources.
 Additionally, military endorsement of environmentally friendly technology such as renewable energy may have the potential to generate public support for these technologies.
 Finally, certain military technologies like GPS and drones are helping environmental scientists, conservationists, ecologists and restoration ecologists conduct better research, monitoring, and remediation.

+Furthermore, on a small scale, Ukrainians have committed to using more sustainable forms of energy, with nationwide power outages in Ukraine driving public interest and demand for solar power, and the clean energy economy is growing.

+The impacts of the Russian invasion of Ukraine on fossil fuel demand could be experienced globally.
+Suspected impacts of the war include greater demand for locally produced energy sources stemming from increased concern over energy security.
+As fossil fuel deposits are not evenly distributed around the world, this could lead to a greater push for renewable energy forms as these are typically easier to domestically produce and are not as susceptible to the global economy.
+This process will likely occur gradually, if at all.
+Additionally, the war in Ukraine will likely produce a very large amount of Carbon Dioxide emissions due to high fossil fuel usage for military purposes.

+Meanwhile, some are sceptical and almost sure that this war will disrupt all efforts towards the Paris agreement goals.

+In 2023, many Asian countries have been forced to return to using coal to keep up with energy demands caused by the heat wave in the region, due to the European boycott of Russian oil reducing the availability of liquefied natural gas (LNG).
+Due to problems with energy supply in 2022, China has begun to strongly increase coal-fired power capacity One of the reasons was the war in Ukraine that led to instability in energy supply including rising prices for metals like lithium.